bradford-hamilton/dora/README.md

   </a>
 </p>

-> Dora makes exploring JSON fast, painless, and elegant. (total lie right now, it's 2-3x slower than encoding/json, painful because it's way unfinished, and ugly because there is no thought out API yet)
+> Dora makes exploring JSON fast, painless, and elegant. (little bit of a lie, it's at least 2-3x slower than encoding/json)

-### NOTE: Please don't use yet, it's currently a WIP.
-Right now dora lexes/scans and parses JSON into an AST.
-Spiked out a `GetByPath` call which uses a query syntax similar to javascript or JSONPath.
-This one feature so far is getting close to functional/stable.
-May also expand project to have an AST explorer of some sort.
+### NOTE: dora is currently a WIP and the main focus is for teaching in a medium blog post I will publishing soon.
+In other words, dora is a long way out from being a tool I'd actually want to use in Go.
+It will likely stay that way, unless there turns out to be any interest and the community contributed.
+In that case this could turn into a real tool pretty quickly.
+Some thoughts on getting there: The first thing we would want to focus on would be speed and memory consumption.
+Both are currently unnaccpetable.

 ## Install